lauren1771/novaupandaway/source/index.rst

       :alt: alternate text
       :figclass: align-center

       First flight of the Wright Flyer, December 17, 1903, Orville piloting, Wilbur running at wingtip.
 Image copied from `wikipedia <https://en.wikipedia.org/wiki/Wright_brothers>`__.

    If you travel to North Carolina, along the Atlantic shorelines, spend a few hours at the terrific museum, managed by the `US National Park Service <https://www.nps.gov/wrbr/index.htm>`__.
-As the website reminds the vistors: *They Taught the World to Fly!*
+As the website reminds the visitors: *They Taught the World to Fly!*